syncthing/syncthing/users/discosrv.rst

 ^^^^^^^^^^^^

 The discovery server provides service over HTTPS.
-To ensure secure connections from clients there are two options:
+To ensure secure connections from clients there are three options:

 - Use a CA-signed certificate pair for the domain name you will use for the discovery server.
 This is like any other HTTPS website; clients will